BonilKoo/ML_purity/README.md

 RFR_purity = RFR.predict(X) # When using the RFR models, use not scaled data.
 MLP_purity = MLP.predict(X_scaled).reshape(-1) # When using the MLP models, reshaping the array is recommended for easy use.
 ```

+# Reference
+Koo, Bonil, and Je-Keun Rhee.
+"Prediction of tumor purity from gene expression data using machine learning."
+Briefings in Bioinformatics (2021). (https://doi.org/10.1093/bib/bbab163)